Oluwasetemi/oluwasetemi.dev/src/pages/2018-the-review/index.md

 I learnt that my application for MSc was not successful, it made me sad - for the time, effort and money.
 I wanted MSc for my deep interest in teaching and academics in general.
 I also knew that Computer Science Education in my country was not anything near the perception of the career in general.
 I wanted to help and I was told I was not good enough.

 My Plans had hit **ROCK END**, no more hiding and how do I tell everyone I had told MSc was the next thing.
-I was feeling Bad and sorry for me yet like ever, as always I have good hope and I appreciate my life more than ever.
+I felt bad and sorry for me yet like ever, as always I have good hope and I appreciate my life more than ever.

 > Mortals make elaborate plans, but God has the last word. - Proverbs 16: 1 MSG.